bcdev/zappend/docs/guide.md

 given specific metadata, into the common metadata given by `*`, which is eventually merged into metadata of the variable in the first dataset slice.

-> [!NOTE]
+!!! note
-> The metadata of variables from subsequent slice datasets is ignored!
+    Only metadata from the first slice dataset is used, metadata of variables from subsequent slice datasets is ignored entirely.

-### Variable Outline
+### Variable Dimensions

-To ensure a slice variable has the expected dimensionality, the `dims` setting is used.
-The following example defines the dimensions of the data variable named `chl` (Chlorophyll):
+To ensure a slice variable has the expected dimensionality and shape, the `dims` setting is used.
+The following example defines the dimensions of a data variable named `chl` (Chlorophyll):

 ```json